roots/docs/docs/sage/10.x/structure.md

 ### The Config Directory

 The `config` directory contains configuration pertaining directly to Sage and it's functionality with Acorn.
-Here you will not find much confugration related to WordPress but instead configuration for things such as modifying Blade view paths, registering directives, changing the asset path, and configuration for packages built for Sage.
+Here you will not find much configration related to WordPress but instead configuration for things such as modifying Blade view paths, registering directives, changing the asset path, and configuration for packages built for Sage.

 ### The Dist Directory